Insights

 What Are Brand Archetypes?

 Brand archetypes are universal personality patterns rooted in Carl Jung’s theory of human behavior.
 Jung believed that stories across cultures share recurring characters, like heroes, rebels, caregivers, and creators, because these identities reflect the motivations, fears, and desires we all understand.
-When applied to branding, archetypes give shape and direction to something that can otherwise feel abstract: brand personality.
+When applied to branding, they give shape and direction to something that can otherwise feel abstract: brand personality.

 Instead of guessing how a brand should behave, archetypes help companies communicate in a way that feels instantly authentic and emotionally familiar.
 Consumers naturally connect with archetypes because they recognize the character traits, even subconsciously.

-There are twelve widely used brand archetypes, each representing a distinct set of motivations and traits.
+There are twelve widely used archetypes, each representing a distinct set of motivations and traits.
 The Hero inspires through courage and triumph.
 The Explorer values freedom and discovery.
 The Caregiver offers support and protection.
 The Creator celebrates imagination and innovation.
 The Sage seeks truth and wisdom.
 The Innocent promotes optimism and simplicity.
 The Rebel breaks rules and challenges norms.
 The Ruler embodies leadership, order, and authority.
 Each archetype gives brands a strong emotional foundation for how they speak, act, and show up visually.

 How Archetypes Shape Brand Voice